1 Getting Started

 Naming variables is serious business.
 It is important to know what you could do and what you should do.

-R institutes the following rules for names:
+R has the following rules for names:

-— these names have important roles in R and can’t be overridden.)What counts as a ‘letter’ varies by operating system and local settings (your ‘locale’).
-The recommendation from Hadley Wickham is that you only use ASCII letters (for instance, avoid use of any diacritics/accents).5
+What counts as a ‘letter’ varies by operating system and local settings (your ‘locale’).
+The recommendation from Hadley Wickham is that you only use ASCII letters (for instance, avoid use of any diacritics/accents).6

 One local reason you might want to use non-ASCII characters is if you want to use te reo Māori with macrons for your variable names.
 This might be appropriate for a particular project (the question is always who you want to share your code with).
 Pretty much anyone using a modern operating system should be able to use your code.
 You may decide that the small risk of incompatibility is worth it in this case.